-ACTION 6.1 SUPPORTING CREATIVE SPACES Diagnosis Urban affordability is a significant threat to the Pickle District's growth as a creative arts precinct.
+ACTION 6.1 SUPPORTING CREATIVE SPACES Diagnosis Urban affordability and gentrification are significant threats to the Pickle District's growth as a creative arts precinct.
 Creative businesses are one of the key attractions of the Pickle District and what makes it a distinctly different experience from other inner city areas.
+Analysis In a post pandemic environment, the Perth residential property market has seen historically low interest rates and residential vacancies.
 With increasing demand for residential and mixed use development in inner city locations, there is concern that an increasingly competitive market may price artists and creatives out of the Pickle District.
-Analysis Urban affordability and the inability to retain inner city creative spaces is an issue that is not unique to the City.
-To share learnings through collaboration and determine options to support the retention of artistic and creative spaces in inner city locations.
-The City is working with the City of Perth, City of South Perth and Town of Victoria Park to undertake a creative maker space and artist live/work needs assessment study.
-The study is a joint venture between all four inner city local governments and is called 'Making Space for Culture'.
-Solution Deliver the Making Space for Culture project, whilst working with inner city local governments and State and Federal Governments to identify incentives and support mechanisms to retain and establish creative spaces and creative industries in the Pickle District.
+Urban affordability and the inability to retain inner city creative spaces is an issue that is not unique to the City.
+There is an opportunity to share learnings and collaborate with other inner city local governments to determine options to support the retention of artistic and creative spaces in inner city locations.
+Solution Work collaboratively with inner city local governments to identify incentives and support mechanisms to retain and establish creative spaces in the Pickle District.